arachne-framework/arachne-docs/docs/tutorials/http-requests.md

 The `arachne.pedestal.dsl/server` form creates yet another component entity named `:myproj/server`.
 Instead of passing a symbol that identifies a constructor or a handler function, `server` requires a port.

-Nested *inside* the server element, we declare a HTTP endpoint, using the `arachne.http.dsl/endpoint` function.
+Nested *inside* the server element, we declare an HTTP endpoint, using the `arachne.http.dsl/endpoint` function.
 This function takes three arguments:

 - The HTTP method that this endpoint responds to, as a Clojure keyword.
 You may also pass a set of keywords if the endpoint can respond to multiple request types.
 - The route to which to "attach" the endpoint: requests to this route will be delegated to the endpoint.